cshutchinson/map-filter-reduce-exercises/README.md

 //   'Zach Klabunde': 'Instructor' }
 ```

-Notice the empty object as the second argument in reduce, as well as the fact that we're constantly returning our `usersObj` on each iteration.
+Notice the empty object as the second argument in reduce, as well as the fact that we're constantly returning our `usersObj` on each xiteration.